-Treatments such as radiotherapy or surgery can change the way you look.
-For example, you may have scarring or more significant changes to your appearance which can be difficult to adjust to.
+Treatment for head, neck and mouth cancers - such as radiotherapy or surgery - can sometimes bring big changes to how you look, eat, breathe, speak or hear.
+For example, you may have scarring or other significant changes to your appearance which can be difficult to adjust to.
 If you have a stoma in your throat you may feel self-conscious about this, but most people adjust well to having a stoma in time.